 THE NABESNA ROAD OFFERS AN OPPORTUNITY TO EXPLORE INTERIOR ALASKA AND THE NORTHERN AREAS of the park.
 The road begins at mile 60 of the Glenn Highway (Tok Cutoff), and soon becomes gravel as it winds 42 miles into the park.
 The drive is an adventure with views of the Wrangell, Mentasta, and Nutzotin Mountains.
 Along the way you'll find campsites, scenic vistas, hiking routes, and opportunities for wildlife viewing.
 But you won't find many people here.
 So if you like taking a road less traveled, the Nabesna Road may be right for you.
 Before beginning your trip, stop at the Slana Ranger Station to check on current road conditions.
-Generally, the road is passable by two-wheel drive vehicles.
-At times, high-clearance and four-wheel drive are recommended beyond Mile 29, where you encounter the first of three creek crossings.
+High-clearance and four-wheel drive vehicles are recommended, especially beyond mile 29, where you encounter the first of three creek crossings.
 Following a heavy rain, these intermittent stream crossings can become impassable due to high water and deep channels.
 Please be aware that private property adjoins many parts of the road.
 Ask a ranger for information on area services.

-The Nabesna Road Audio Tour is a narrated tour that is available to download from the QR code or from the park website to play on your phone while driving:

-nps.gov/wrst/learn/ photosmultimedia/audiotours.htm

-Nabesna Road Basics

-- Begins at mile 60 of the Glenn Highway (Tok Cutoff), in Slana, AK. - 42 miles, allow 1.5 hours EACH WAY - Unpaved and maintained by the Alaska state DOT.
+The Nabesna Road Audio Tour is a narrated tour that is available to download from the QR code or from the park website to play on your phone while driving: nps.gov/wrst/learn/ photosmultimedia/audiotours.htm Nabesna Road Basics - Begins at mile 60 of the Glenn Highway (Tok Cutoff), in Slana, AK. - 42 miles, allow 1.5 hours EACH WAY. - Unpaved and maintained by the Alaska state DOT.
 Washouts are common. - This is a remote area with limited services.
 FUEL is available in Chistochina (28 miles south) or in Tok (64 miles north).
 NO FUEL is available in Slana. - Drive slowly, carefully, and courteously. - We recommend that you carry a full-sized spare and an adequate jack. - Private land adjoins many parts of the road.
 Please respect private property. - Cell phone coverage is very limited.